jonabox/jonabox/README.md

 ### Hello!
 Welcome to my GitHub page 👋

-I am a Puerto Rican grad student at MIT studying Computer Systems and Security.
+I am a Puerto Rican Software Engineer interested in all things software development, web design, and cyber-security.

 Feel free to look through the projects I have worked on!
-I am currently looking for fulltime SWE positions; referrals appreciated!

 <!--
 **jonabox/jonabox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.